Trainee Support FAQs

 If you’re seeking an extension for your research requirement, please complete a special consideration application, address it to the College Training Accreditation Committee and submit it to Training Services at: email@example.com

-You can read about your research requirements on our Research study webpage.
+You can read about your research requirements here.

 I’ve been bullied, harassed or discriminated against in my workplace — how can the TSU support me?

 RANZCOG’s Code of Conduct sets out our expectation that all members will act in line with our values and treat their colleagues with respect.

 There are several ways you can respond if you’ve experienced or witnessed bullying, harassment or discrimination (BHD).
 When you contact us, we’ll clarify the outcome you are seeking.
 We can talk you through the options and discuss which one is right for you.